 If you live in States whose water has been categorized as very hard (think of Utah, Indiana, New Mexico, Nevada and California among others), you might be forced to install several of these water conditioners for excellent results – this might prove quite uneconomical.

-What makes salt-based water softeners the best systems is that you can get a model that has been engineered for your State’s or city’s water hardness level (specific for each types of water).
+What makes salt-based water softeners the best systems is that you can get a model that has been engineered for your State’s or city’s water hardness level (specific for each type of water).
 In addition, they are generally the best in regards to minimizing scale-build up in your plumbing and on your shower glassware.

-The fact that they literally remove the abrasive minerals from the water (calcium and magnesium) also means that your clothes’ bright colors remain so and your skin and hair doesn’t get dry after a shower, plus your shower head will be limescale free.
+The fact that they literally remove the abrasive minerals from the water (calcium and magnesium) also means that your clothes’ bright colors remain so and your skin and hair don’t get dry after a shower, plus your shower head will be limescale free.

 Things To Consider When Buying A Salt-Based Water Softener

 a) Size And Suitability

 The first feature to consider when buying a water softener is usually the type of technology used.
 But since you’ve already made up your mind to go with a salt-based model, the next most important aspect would be the size.

 Size in salt water softeners isn’t mainly about the physical appearance of the unit.
 While it’s still important to ensure that the machine will fit where you intend to install it, what matters most is its grains capacity (the number of grains that it can get rid of before the need for the next regeneration cycle).
 This parameter is measured in GPG (grains per gallon).

 Salt-based water softeners for homes come in different sizes and could get as high as over 60,000 GPG.
 Of course, in most instances, size correlates with the price.
 But the biggest water softener in the market isn’t always the most ideal for any family.